sipeed/MaixPy_DOC/docs/maixpy/en/course/advance/compile.md

 There is a gen_spiffs_image.py script in the tools/spiffs/mkspiffs directory to complete the function of this packaged image.
 For usage, please refer to the instructions in tools/spiffs/README.md.

--Prepare an fs folder under the spiffs directory, which contains the code or resource file content you want to package.
+- Prepare an fs folder under the spiffs directory, which contains the code or resource file content you want to package.
--Execute `python gen_spiffs_image.py ../../projects/maixpy_k210/config_defaults.mk` to get the maixpy_spiffs.img binary file.
+- Execute `python gen_spiffs_image.py ../../projects/maixpy_k210/config_defaults.mk` to get the maixpy_spiffs.img binary file.
--Burn the img obtained above to 0xD00000 to restore the content in the micropython file system.
+- Burn the img obtained above to 0xD00000 to restore the content in the micropython file system.

 If you make some small systems and publish them in this way, users will get the img file you provided and burn them in and you will immediately get the same environment as you.
 This is actually the same as publishing a system image based on a Linux system. of.